ascemama/Athena/documentation-payload/Athena/commands/powershell-command.md

 ## Detailed Summary

 Execute a powershell command.
+Note that:
+ - this plugin works only on windows
+ - some powershell .NET framework commands do not exist in powershell .NET Core
+ - The plugin does not work when payload is built as single file.
+Due to an open powershell SDK bug : https://github.com/PowerShell/PowerShell/issues/13540
-Note that the same powershell runspace is used, meaning variables and function can be reused in later commands.
-Also some powershell .NET framework commands do not exist in powershell .NET Core.
+ - the same powershell runspace is used, meaning variables and function can be reused in later commands.